Information for Staff

 - Have Maths and English at Level 2 (i.e. GCSE grade A* - C / 9 – 4 or equivalent).
 If you do not have this, there will usually be an opportunity to complete it as part of the programme.

-- Have long enough remaining on their contract of employment to complete the programme.
+- Have long enough remaining on your contract of employment to complete the programme.

 - In line with Education and Skills Funding Agency rules, staff who are not UK or EEA citizens should already have permission to live and work in the UK for the duration of the programme and should have been ordinarily resident in the UK or EEA for at least three years prior to starting this course.